mesos/logstash/README.md

 ## Requirements

-* An Mesos cluster at version 0.22.1 or above.
+* A Mesos cluster at version 0.22.1 or above.
+We use features from 0.22:

+  TODO why does our executor or scheduler Docker image have Mesos installed?
+  We shouldn't actually need Mesos in the image; Mesos runs externally ...
+  What does the `mesos` package provide?
+  Does it provide the Mesos Java API library that we use?
+  What is that library?
+  org.apache.mesos
+  What package provides this?
+How is it on the classpath?

+      dependencies {
+          compile "org.apache.mesos:mesos:${mesosVer}"

+  What does this mean?
+What is `compile`?
+  I think it means we use this: https://bintray.com/bintray/jcenter/org.apache.mesos%3Amesos/0.25.0/view#files/org/apache/mesos/mesos/0.25.0
+  This includes the Mesos API jar
+  TODO why do we install Mesos at version 0.25.0?

 * That Mesos cluster must have the `docker` containerizer enabled.

 * A Docker host must be running on every Mesos slave on port 2376.

 * Each Docker host must have access to the `mesos/logstash-executor` image.
   We maintain [releases of `mesos/logstash-executor` on Docker Hub][https://hub.docker.com/r/mesos/logstash-executor/].

 * The `mesos/logstash-scheduler` image.